murlock1000/matrix-js-bootstrap/README.md

 This script is used for generating new Cross-Signing keys (master, self_signing, user_signing).
 It then bootstraps a new SSSS instance on the server with a recovery (default) key generated from a provided recovery passphrase.
 The encrypted Cross-signing keys are then uploaded to the SSSS.
 The encoded recovery key is output through standard output.

 # sign.js
-This script fetches the existing Cross-signing keys from the SSSS.
-It validates them with the key info stored in the users device list.
-The keys are decrypted using the provided passphrase/recovery key.
-The master key is then used to sign a new Secure Backup version.
+This script fetches the existing Cross-signing keys from the SSSS along with the default key.
+The default key is then decrypted using the provided passphrase/recovery key.
+Cross-signing keys are validated so they match the key info stored in the users device key list.
+The decrypted (with default key) master key is then used to sign a new Secure Backup version.
 It skips signing the secure backup using the device.

 # Project setup.